Cataract Surgery

 What Is Cataract Surgery Recovery Like?

 Each patient’s recovery is a bit different, but your doctor can personalize your aftercare instructions, based on your unique lifestyle and needs.
 These post-op instructions should be carefully followed to ensure the success of your cataract surgery.
 Patients can typically resume their daily routine about 24-48 hours after surgery, although some activities may need to be avoided for at least a week, such as bending at the waist and heavy lifting.
 Vision can be a bit blurry at first, but this should resolve as your eye adjusts to the IOL in a few days.
 To promote proper healing, we will provide you with prescription eye drops.
-Dr. Prestera and Dr. Garff also recommend wearing protective eyewear as you recover.
+Dr. Prestera and Dr. Guan also recommend wearing protective eyewear as you recover.

 After your surgery, we will schedule several follow-up appointments with you.
 It is crucial that you attend these post-op appointments so your doctor can monitor your healing and help you avoid potential complications.